sparkflows/sparkflows-docs/docs/aws/admin-guide/configuring-aws-certificate.rst

 .. figure:: ../../_assets/aws/aws-certificate/load_record.PNG
    :alt: aws
-   :width: 60%
+   :width: 55%

 .. figure:: ../../_assets/aws/aws-certificate/load_record1.PNG
    :alt: aws
-   :width: 60%
+   :width: 55%

 Once the above steps get successfully updated, you can login to Domain name with ``HTTPS`` and  be able to access Fire Insights application running on the target instance.

-.. note:: Above steps are verified with Fire Insights running on HTTPS(443) on port 8443 which is by default.
+.. note:: Above steps are verified with Fire Insights running on HTTPS(443) on port 8443 which is provided by default.